The Body Dysmorphic Disorder Foundation

 My Story

-Thanks for visiting my fundraiser for The BDD Foundation, a charity which I am raising money for by completing the London Marathon 2025 on April 17th.
+Thanks for visiting my fundraiser for The BDD Foundation, a charity which I am raising money for by completing the London Marathon 2026 on April 26th, a year later than expected due to a medication making training difficult in 2025.
+Please consider donating to help a small but important charity relieve the suffering of people with BDD.

-BDD is a mental health disorder which I was diagnosed with in January 2022 but have suffered from for a number of years.
-The impact BDD has on my life has made various things more difficult, including socialising, working and everyday things, such as showering and eating.
-However, the biggest impact of BDD has been that I have not had the ability to attend university.
-I have dropped out of a Fine Art degree and have taken two gap years, as I could not attend lectures, socialise with friends or feel like I could function at the level I wanted to.
-As is the case with many people who have BDD, I was having multiple showers a day, spending hours getting ready and avoiding busy, social environments often.
-Similarly, I would complete my work in the art studios at night when no one else was likely to be there and I would sleep through the day.
-This was to avoid other students but also because of low mood caused by my BDD.
+BDD is a mental health disorder which I was diagnosed with in January 2022 but suffered from for a number of years prior to that.
+The impact BDD has on my life has been significant.
+The biggest impact of BDD has been that I had to dropped out of a Fine Art degree and take two gap years, as I couldn't attend lectures, socialise with friends, or feel like I could function at the level I wanted to.
+As is the case with many people who have BDD, I was having multiple showers a day, spending 4-5 hours getting ready, researching, planning and ruminating on cosmetic surgery and avoiding busy, social environments often.
+I exercised extensively, restricted heavily, avoided photographs, covered mirrors with tea towels and experienced suicidal thoughts often.
+Similarly, I would complete my work in art studios at night when no one else was likely to be there and I would sleep through the day (which gets super impractical).
+I thought about my face/other areas of concern from the moment I woke up until the end of the day.

 Below are more details on the disorder and The Foundation.